Huang Kuo-chang: 9th Legislative Yuan

-As one of the leading figures of the Sunflower Student Movement, Huang joined the New Power Party (NPP) in May 2015.
-In July, he was named acting chairperson and subsequently served on a seven-member committee of party leaders, including Freddy Lim and Neil Peng.
-Huang ran as an NPP candidate in New Taipei City's 12th constituency in the 2016 legislative election.
-In support of Huang, the Democratic Progressive Party did not nominate any candidates for the race.
-Huang won the seat against incumbent Kuomintang legislator Lee Ching-hua and was assigned to the Finance Committee.
+In May 2015, Huang joined the New Power Party (NPP).
+In July 2015, he was named the party's acting chairperson and subsequently served on a seven-member committee of party leaders, including Freddy Lim and Neil Peng.
+On July 27, 2015, he announced his bid to run for office in the Legislative Yuan.
+He ran as the NPP's candidate in the 2016 legislative election for New Taipei City Constituency 12 and defeated incumbent Kuomintang legislator Lee Ching-hua.
+He took office in the 9th Legislative Yuan on February 1, 2016.